FrankenBunny/solutions-library/README.md

-# optimal-library
+# Solutions library
-Repository containing implementations of solutions and design patterns.
+Repository of solutions to common problems.
+Problems are sourced from multiple sources including LeetCode.
+Most problems have their solutions written in multiple languages.
+Some problems may have multiple solutions.